czabaj/protoc-gen-grpc-gateway-es/README.md

 const serviceMethodCall = fetch(request, { signal }).then(response => {
   if (response.ok) {
-    // type the response with the `responseTypeId` identity function, only needed in TypeScript
+    // type the response with the `responseTypeId` identity function, only
-    // if you are concerned with extra micro-task generated by the `.then` call, you can type
+    // needed in TypeScript.
+If you are concerned with extra micro-task generated
+    // by the `.then` call, you can type the `response.json()` with TypeScript
-    // the `response.json()` with TypeScript `as` keyword `response.json() as SomeMethodResponse` return response.json().then(SomeService_SomeMethod.responseTypeId)
+    // `as` keyword `response.json() as Promise<SomeMethodResponse>`
+    return response.json().then(SomeService_SomeMethod.responseTypeId)
   }
   // reject the non-succesfull (non 2xx status code) response or do other things in your app